PanopticPartFormer++: A Unified and Decoupled View for Panoptic Part Segmentation: Method

-\textbf{General Mask Transformers.} Recent methods for unified segmentation use DETR-like design~\cite{detr}.
-Starting from Max-Deeplab~\cite{wang2020maxDeeplab}, the object queries (including thing queries and stuff queries) are used to \textit{perform cross-reasoning with high-resolution features and self-attention among the reasoned queries}.
-Depending on different reasoning methods, different methods usually have different designs.
+\textbf{General Mask Transformers.} Recent methods for unified segmentation adopt formulations similar to DETR~\cite{detr}.
+In Max-Deeplab~\cite{wang2020maxDeeplab}, the object queries (including thing queries and stuff queries) are used to \textit{perform cross-reasoning with high-resolution features and self-attention among the reasoned queries}.
+Different methods usually have different designs for query reasoning.
 In particular, K-Net~\cite{zhang2021knet} proposes to use mask pooling with a dynamic convolution.
 Mask2Former~\cite{cheng2021mask2former} proposes masked cross attention with multiscale features.
-After this step, the updated queries are used for mask classification via a MLP.
-Following DETR, the corresponding masks are obtained by multiplying the updated queries with features.
-These steps are performed for multiple times in a cascaded manner.
-Following~\cite{detr}, the intermediate outputs are also supervised with mask labels during training.
+After this step, the updated queries are used for mask classification via an MLP.
+Like DETR~\cite{detr}, the corresponding masks are obtained by multiplying the updated queries with features.
+These steps are performed multiple times in a cascaded manner.
+In addition, the intermediate outputs are also supervised with mask labels during training.